linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

 The following request will accomplish all of the above, and perform phonetic analysis on the `sounds_like` field for documents that we index into the `test` index.

-First, close the `test` index to add analyzers and filters.
+First, close the `test` index to add analyzers and filters:

     POST /test/_close